TheRincon/askew/README.md

 This is a rewrite of [the original repo](https://github.com/eborboihuc/rotate_3d)

 Why a clone and not a fork?
 I think the original repo is great, and it is a really cool project that I use all the time.
-That being said, it has too many comments, requires manual changing of parameters everytime and does not support python3.
+That being said, it has too many comments, requires manual changing of parameters every time, and does not support python3.
 I added proportional rotation for all three axes, and an option to make a gif from the tool, if imagemagick is installed.
 This was a fairly small change of course, but I also plan to add more image resizing based on the change in perspective (with the original you must calculate the ideal height and width yourself and pass it into the program as an awkward tuple argument).

-I would try to fork, and make a PR but it does not look like it is supported.
+I would try to fork and make a PR, but it does not look like it is supported currently.

-Finally I added the option to make a GIF with a flag if imagemagick is installed.
+Finally, I added the option to make a GIF with a flag if imagemagick is installed.

-## Author
+## Original Author

 Hou-Ning Hu / [@eborboihuc](https://eborboihuc.github.io/)